UDC-GAC/SeQual-Stream/README.md

 ### SeQual-CMD

 SeQual-CMD allows the processing of NGS datasets from a console interface.
-To do so, you just need to use the *spark-submit* command provided by Spark to launch the appropriate jar file (sequal-cmd.jar) located at the *bin* directory.
+To do so, you just need to use the *spark-submit* command provided by Spark to launch the appropriate jar file (sequal-cmd.jar) located at the *SeQual-CMD/target* directory.

 ```
-spark-submit [SPARK_ARGS] bin/sequal-cmd.jar [SEQUAL_ARGS]
+spark-submit [SPARK_ARGS] SeQual-CMD/target/sequal-cmd.jar [SEQUAL-STREAM_ARGS]
 ```

 To specify the specific operations to be performed over the input datasets, together with their necessary parameters, a Java properties file is used as input argument (option -c).
 SeQual-Stream includes a blank properties file at the *etc* directory (ExecutionParameters.properties) that can be used as template, which includes all the possible operations and parameters.
 Additionally, SeQual-CMD provides the option -g to generate a new blank properties file as shown in the examples below.